FIWARE-Ops/marinera/documentation/SECRETS.md

 > **NOTE:** For this moment, this feature is only compatible with **MongoDB**, **Orion-LD**, **Grafana**, **Grafana Metrics**, and **TimescaleDB** charts.

 To manage the secrets in this repo we are using the Sealed Secrets approach by Bitnami.
-Sealed Screts allow you to store your password in a safe way event in a public repository due to they only can be decrypted by the controller running in the target cluster.
+Sealed Screts allow you to store your password in a safe way in a public repository due to they only can be decrypted by the controller running in the target cluster.
 If you want to know more, go to the Sealed Secrets Github repo at https://github.com/bitnami-labs/sealed-secrets.

+The apps that are compatible with Sealed Secrets have three different values files:

+* `values.yaml`: This is where all values not related to secrets are stored.
+* `values-secured.yaml`: This file has the values that enable the secret management for that app.
+* `values-unsecured.yaml`: This file has the unencrypted secrets if you prefer to not use this procedure.

 Now, follow the procedure to activate the secret management: